 HAʻINA = “it is told” or “to tell”

-We’ll be tapping into the heartbeat of the islands with the trailblazing, highly sought after filmmaker Etienne Aurelius, whose unique vision will capture the audience and take viewers on a memorable ride.
+We’re tapping into the heartbeat of the islands with the trailblazing, highly sought after filmmaker Etienne Aurelius, whose unique vision will capture the audience and take viewers on a memorable ride.

 KALANI PEʻA’s debut album dropped less than a year ago and this Maui school teacher already has a Grammy in hand.
 He says music saved his life and now he’s riding a wave that’s only beginning to build.